cnpem/boltz-slurm/README.md

 - **Boltz Team** at MIT Jameel Clinic and Recursion for developing Boltz-2
 - **Original Boltz Repository**: https://github.com/jwohlwend/boltz/
 - **Molstar** for 3D molecular visualization capabilities
+- **Cursor** for helping me bring this to life quickly, especially the frontend.